uraimo/WS281x.swift/README.md

 # Summary

-This library simplifies the configuration of series of WS281x leds (WS2811, WS2812, WS281x), sometimes marketed as NeoPixels, regardless of the form in which they are sold: strips, matrices, rings, etc...
+This library simplifies the configuration of series of WS281x leds (WS2811, WS2812, WS281x), sometimes marketed as NeoPixels (or NeoMatrix for led matrices), regardless of the form in which they are sold: strips, matrices, rings, etc...

 You will be able to set the color of individual pixels (with both sequential and matrix coordinates) or set them in bulk with a single call (faster, recommended for smoother animations).
 Click [here](https://fat.gfycat.com/HospitableFickleJoey.gif) or [here](https://giant.gfycat.com/UltimateAgileBeardeddragon.gif) for two real-time gifs that show an example what you can do with this library.